nicholashanson/fluid_simulation/README.md

   <span>top-left: curl, top-right: speed, bottom-left: ux, bottom-right: uy</span>
 </p>

+### Feautures

+* Visualization of multiple properties including speed, density, and curl
+* Rendering using OpenGL
+* CPU multi-threading using TBB
+* GPU acceleration using SYCL
+* OpenCV colormaps
+* UI using ImGui

 ### Building

 To build the project, clone the GitHub repo to your machine: